alephium/www/src/content/news/builders-uncut-goldcastleclub-swapa-0c5e81b15f2b/index.md

 ![](image_e1d9067777.png)

-I don’t see Deadrare’s DEX (<a href="https://candyswap.gg/" >Candyswap</a>) as a competitor because it’s an order book DEX, and we’ll work in synergy.
+I don’t see Deadrare’s DEX ([Candyswap](https://candyswap.gg/)) as a competitor because it’s an order book DEX, and we’ll work in synergy.
 People will provide liquidity where they can get rewards, so tokenomics is crucial.

 #### Will you incentivize token holders to vote for specific pools?